captn3m0/captn3m0.github.com/pages/setup.md

     class = "center-content"
 ></video>

 My current distro is [Arch Linux][arch] with [i3][i3] as the window manager.
-My most used tools include: [Neovim][neovim], [Sublime Text 3][sublime], Google Chrome Canary, and Git.
+My most used tools include: [Neovim][neovim], [Sublime Text 3][sublime], Firefox Beta, and Git.
 I game using Steam, and purchase DRM free games via Humble Bundle whenever possible.
 The above animated wallpaper runs via [spectrumyzer][wallpaper-blog].

 Most of my work is done in editors, command line, and the browser.
 A few essential extensions on my browser include: [dotjs][.js] (with apache support), [Privacy Badger][privacybadger], [uBlock Origin][ublock], HTTPS Everywhere, LastPass, and Markdown Here.

 I am a [Hacker News][hn] addict, and have even [written an application][hackertray] for it.
 Most used webapps would be: Slack, GitHub.
-I use Google Play Music for listening to music on the go, and `cmus` on the desktop.
+I use AirSonics for listening to music on the go, and `cmus` on the desktop.

-I run lots of tiny services on my Raspberry-Pi at home, including [Libreelec][libreelec], OpenVPN, and a [custom service][pirunner] that runs NES games and local media.
+I run lots of tiny services on my homeserver, including [Gitea][gitea], OpenVPN, Emby, and Grafana.
 I have my Kindle jailbroken and run [KOReader][koreader] to read EPUB files and PDFs with reflow (seriously, it is better than sliced bread).

 ## What would be my dream setup?